 Step 3: The ICSP 6-Pin Header & 28-Pin DIP Socket - We're stepping it up on you now.
 We're installing two components at a time.
-Try to keep up, and
+Try to keep up, and we'll be done in no time.

 Step 4: The Power Jack and 3-Pin Power Selector - Solder the jack into the only place that it will fit, and install the 3-pin header where shown.
 Do NOT install it in the power switch location!
 (Bad Freeduino-builder, bad!)